sudo-Chop/Nagles-Toggle/README.md

   3. Find the NIC device ID for NIC that contains your IP Address Example: {65b5c830-a4d8-4bc9-a88e-c2eec895e328}
   4. Replace 'YOUR NIC DEVICE ID' in scripts with the alphanumerical value found in Registry Editor.

+Highly suggest creating a shortcut on desktop to easily run scripts.
+This can be done by a quick Google search :).

 ## Run Scripts
 You may need to change your Execution Policy so that your are able to run PowerShell scripts.
 To change Execution Policy:
   1. Right click Windows Powershell prompt, Run as Administrator, then enter the command: `Set-ExecutionPolicy RemoteSigned`.